Commercial Workplace Charging

 Public Charging Stations

-Public charging infrastructure in the US is emerging, and remarkable progress has been made in the past few years.
+Public charging stations are appearing in great numbers across the US, and remarkable progress has been made in the past few years.

-The US now has around 16,000 public charging stations, and that number is growing quickly.
+In 2018, the US had around 16,000 public charging stations, and that number has grown quickly.
 For comparison, there are over 100,000 gas stations throughout the 50 states, but with EVs, most of the “fueling” is done at home or work for commuting.
 The growing public charging network will extend drivers’ battery range, or even enable long-distance travel.

-Join the transition, and by providing EV charging special perk for your customers you can increase visits to your business.
+By joining the transition and by providing EV charging as a perk for your customers you can increase visits to your business.
 Businesses that offer public charging can be listed on the free app, PlugShare, through which a large market of users can easily find and review charging stations.
-This directory and others lead EV drivers to discover new businesses, like your own, that they love to support while topping off their vehicle’s battery.
+This directory leads EV drivers to discover new businesses, like your own, that they love to support while topping off their vehicle’s battery.

 Get Started with EV Charging